 Another salient point Schwarz and Kapany make in their series is one that ought not need stressing, but in the current political climate, clearly does.

 A third of Silicon Valley’s population is foreign born; more than half its engineers are.
 Even in a country built on and by immigrants, the tech world stands as a shining example of the value and vigor immigrants bring to this country, from Sergey Brin to Elon Musk, Jerry Yang, Andrew Grove, Jan Koum, Andy Bechtolsheim, Vinod Khosla, Narinder Kapany, and—going further back in their families’ histories—Jobs, Wozniak, and just about everyone else including even the odious Dr. Shockley himself (who as far as I know is not Native American).
 In addition to the other factors that made the Valley the perfect habitat for the tech explosion that occurred there, arguably no other country on Earth has the immigrant tradition that would allow for this welcome phenomenon.
-Of course, the same is true of almost everything that’s happened in the United States of America full stop since about 1607, but that’s a topic for another day.
+Of course, the same is true of almost everything that’s happened in terrain that would become the United States of America full stop since about 1607, but that’s a topic for another day.

 Says Kiran Kapany of her family’s experience: